 Principal – Kramm Court Reporting, A Veritext Company

-In the past two months I have heard of two court reporters having their gear stolen from their vehicle.
-One of whom had just reported a deposition with a witness flown in from a foreign country pursuant to a court order.
+In the past two months, I have heard of two court reporters having their gear stolen from their vehicle, one of whom had just reported a deposition where the witness had flown in from a foreign country pursuant to a court order.
 He testified for three hours.
 The reporter packed up her gear, left the office complex garage, and drove to a gas station to fill up her tank.
 As she was pumping gas, a car drove up, a man jumped out, opened her back door, and stole her laptop, steno machine, and depo bag.
 Just that fast!
-The court reporter yelled for them to stop but the thief jumped back into the car and drove off.
+The court reporter yelled for them to stop, but the thief jumped back into their car and sped off.

 The reporter had her cell phone in her hand and took a picture of the license plate and called the police.
 They asked her to fill out a report via the city website and attach any documents or photos that were applicable.
-Bottom line, the job was gone.
+But bottom line, the job was gone.

 When I called the attorneys to let them know, this is what they wanted from the court reporter:

 Police report.
 Even if the police don’t want to come out and write up a report, insist that you have the chance to file a report with the police and keep any information about the report number, locale, et cetera.
 Our clients wanted to follow up and have documentation to prove to the judge the deposition was gone.

 Photograph of license plate.
 Our clients decided to hire a private detective to go after the thieves.
 Obviously, it might be rare to have the photograph, but any identification of the car, license plate, and thieves would be helpful.

 The reporter’s laptop, exhibits and deposition bag probably will never be found again, but few people know what to do with a steno machine.
 The reporter called the local pawn shops and asked them to let her know if a steno machine, green Luminex, was turned in or someone was trying to pawn a machine.